Updated February 18, 2021.

 Do not share personal items

 To avoid spreading germs, do not share dishes, utensils, towels, or other personal items with other people in your household.
-After using these items, they should be washed thoroughly with soap and water.
+Any shared items should be washed thoroughly with soap and water.

 Wash your hands